fgrammatico/Ansible/cloudformation/Serverless/dead-man-switch/README.md

 ToDo
 --------------------
-Create full automation of the requirements in Ansible and cloudformation stack trigger
+Create full automation of the requirements in Python3 script